-Containers can help lure those customers to your door, offering versatility, mobility, and efficiency without compromising your concept or your design.
+Commercial shipping containers can help lure those curious customers to your counter by offering a more interesting or versatile way to experience your eatery — all without compromising your brand concept or design.

-Customers are more engaged with their meals than ever before, as countless Instagram foodies snapping their plates can attest.
-But they’re also more interested in the practices and processes that go into that plate than ever before.
+The advent of social media platforms like Instagram has made customers more engaged with their meals than ever before.
+Customers have also become more interested in the practices and processes that go into that plate than ever before.

 “Millennial customers care more about ingredient sourcing, allergens, and nutrition than they did even a couple of years ago,” according to Astute Solutions, which provides a range of services to the restaurant industry.